-- highway users, and to accord with the National Planning Policy Framework and Reigate and Banstead Development Management Plan policy TAP1 - The development hereby approved shall not be first occupied unless and until an uncontrolled pedestrian crossing consisting of a build out with a dropped kerb and tactile paving has been constructed on Hooley Lane adjacent to the site access in accordance with a scheme to be submitted to and approved in writing by the Local Planning Authority. - Reason: The above conditions are required in order that the development should not prejudice highway safety nor cause inconvenience to other highway users and to accord with the National Planning Policy Framework and Reigate and Banstead Development Management Plan policy TAP1 - 16.
+15. The development hereby approved shall not be first occupied until a footway within the site with a kerb build out to Hooley Lane to provide an uncontrolled pedestrian crossing point has been constructed in accordance with a scheme to be submitted to and approved in writing by the Local Planning Authority.

+Reason: The above conditions are required in order that the development should not prejudice highway safety nor cause inconvenience to other highway users and to accord with the National Planning Policy Framework and Reigate and Banstead Development Management Plan policy TAP1

 The development hereby approved shall not be first occupied unless and until space has been laid out within the site in accordance with the approved plans for vehicles to be parked and for vehicles to turn so that they may enter and leave the site in forward gear.
-Thereafter the parking /turning areas shall be retained and maintained for their designated purposes. - Reason: The above conditions are required in order that the development should not prejudice highway safety nor cause inconvenience to other highway users and to accord with the National Planning Policy Framework and Reigate and Banstead Development Management Plan policy TAP1 - 17.
+Thereafter the parking /turning areas shall be retained and maintained for their designated purposes.

+Reason: The above conditions are required in order that the development should not prejudice highway safety nor cause inconvenience to other highway users and to accord with the National Planning Policy Framework and Reigate and Banstead Development Management Plan policy TAP1

 The development hereby approved shall not be first occupied unless and until space has been laid out within the site, in accordance with details and plans to be submitted to and approved in writing, for a minimum of 68 cycles to be parked in a covered and secure location.
-Thereafter the cycle parking area shall be retained and maintained for its designated purpose. - Reason: In order that the development promotes more sustainable forms of transport, and to accord with the National Planning Policy Framework 2019 and Reigate and Banstead Core Strategy 2014 Policy CS17. - 18.
-Prior to occupation of the development a Travel Statement to include the provision of information to residents regarding the availability of and whereabouts of local public transport facilities, walking and cycling routes, shall be submitted for the written approval of the Local Planning Authority in accordance with the sustainable development aims and objectives of the National Planning Policy Framework 2018 and Surrey County Council's "Travel Plans Good Practice Guide".
-And then the approved Travel Statement shall be implemented upon first occupation of each dwelling within the development.
+Thereafter the cycle parking area shall be retained and maintained for its designated purpose.